-Palestinian doctor Ghassan Abu-Sitta says he was denied entry to France
+Palestinian doctor Ghassan Abu-Sitta denied entry into France

 The president of the Greens’ Senate group, Guillaume Gontard, called the decision to block Abu-Sitta “scandalous”, and said he was negotiating with the interior and foreign ministries to reverse the move.
 He added, however, that the doctor would “probably” be sent back to the United Kingdom.

-Abu-Sitta posted on social networks that he was denied entry in France because of a one-year ban by Germany on his entry to Europe.
+Abu-Sitta posted on X that he was denied entry in France because of a ban by Germany last month.
+“They say the Germans put a 1 year ban on my entry to Europe,” he wrote.

-Germany denied him entry last month, and France and Germany are part of Europe’s border-free Schengen zone.
-He posted on X that he was being sent back to London.
+A French police source confirmed to the AFP news agency that France could not admit the doctor because it was bound by the German-issued ban on his entry into Europe’s border-free Schengen zone of which both countries are members.

-The French Foreign Ministry, Interior Ministry, local police and the Paris airport authority would not comment on what happened or give an explanation.
+The French Foreign Ministry, Interior Ministry, and Paris airport authority did not comment on what happened or give an explanation.

 ‘McCarthyite cancer from Germany to France’